JohnPhamous/codecademy-daily-journal/instructions.md

 ## Long Overview

-For this project, you will build journaling application.
-This application will interact with different APIs to provide users with a space to write down their thoughts.
-You can think of this app as a fancy todo list with features such as: showing inspirational images, quotes, and their weather.
+For this project, you will build an inspirational homepage.
+This application will interact with different APIs to display the current weather, a background image, and an inspirational quote.
+It will also provide users with a space to write down their goals for the day.
+You can think of this app as a fancy todo list with dynamic data.

 ## Project Requirements